 Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

-After a month on this domain, GSC showed 2 clicks and 777 impressions — looked like the site was dead.
-Then I registered Naver SearchAdvisor and saw 26,000 impressions + 230 clicks in 30 days.
-33–115× Google's numbers.
-For Korean users, this is the main channel.
+About a month into running this domain, I looked back at the numbers.
+Going by GSC alone, I had 2 clicks and 777 impressions, and honestly I thought the site was dead.
+Then I registered Naver SearchAdvisor, and suddenly I was seeing 26,000 impressions and 230 clicks over 30 days — somewhere between 33 and 115 times Google's numbers.
+For a site aimed at Korean users, this is effectively the main channel.

 Why GSC alone isn't enough